denik/cython-ifdef/README.markdown

 ## Installation

-In addition to Cython, you need to have Python and [unifdef](http://dotat.at/prog/unifdef/) installed in order to run this script.
+In addition to Cython, you need to have [unifdef](http://dotat.at/prog/unifdef/) installed in order to run this script.
 On Debian/Ubuntu, do `apt-get install unifdef`.

 [Download the script from github](https://raw.github.com/denik/cython-ifdef/master/cython_ifdef.py) and put it somewhere on the run path.